derailed-dash/Advent-of-Code/docs/python/reusable_code.md

         curr_num //= base

     return ret_str if number > 0 else "0"

+@contextlib.contextmanager
+def timer(description="Execution time"):
+    """A context manager to measure the time taken by a block of code or function.

+    Args:
+    - description (str): A description for the timing output.
+      Default is "Execution time".
+    """
+    t1 = time.perf_counter()
+    yield
+    t2 = time.perf_counter()
+    logger.info(f"{description}: {t2 - t1:.3f} seconds")
 ```

 I've placed the module into a folder called `aoc_commons`.
 So we can use it by importing like this: